home team icon

 Last Time They Met

-San Antonio recorded a 118-107 victory over Brooklyn at Frost Bank Center when these teams last met on October 26.
-Victor Wembanyama came up big on that day, scoring 31 points and adding 14 rebounds.
-The Spurs have now won four straight against the Nets.
+San Antonio recorded a 126-110 victory over Brooklyn at Barclays Center when these teams last met on February 26.
+The Spurs have now won five straight against the Nets.
+Julian Champagnie dominated both ends on that day, finishing with 26 points and three steals.